Questioning Hashem's Justice

 The above examples raise questions not only about the validity of collective punishment but also about its implementation:

-- Percentage of guilty – What percentage of the group need be culpable for collective punishment to be enacted?
+- Percentage of guilty – What percentage of the group needs to be culpable for collective punishment to be enacted?
 Does it matter whether the guilty party comprises the majority or minority of the group?

 - Which sins?
 Are there specific sins which call for collective punishment while others call for individual retribution?